Cybersquatting: Social media

-With the rise of social media websites such as Facebook and Twitter, a new form of cybersquatting involves registering trademark-protected brands or names of public figures on popular social media websites.
+With the rise of social media websites such as Facebook and X, a new form of cybersquatting involves registering trademark-protected brands or names of public figures on popular social media websites.
 Such cases may be referred to as "username squatting".

-On June 5, 2009, Tony La Russa, the manager of the St. Louis Cardinals, filed a complaint against Twitter, accusing Twitter of cybersquatting.
+On June 5, 2009, Tony La Russa, the manager of the St. Louis Cardinals, filed a complaint against Twitter (now known as X), accusing Twitter of cybersquatting.
 The dispute centered on a Twitter profile that used La Russa's name, had a picture of La Russa, and had a headline that said "Hey there!
 Tony La Russa is now using Twitter."
 The profile encouraged users to "join today to start receiving Tony La Russa's updates."
 According to La Russa, the status updates were vulgar and derogatory.
 La Russa argued that the author of the profile intended, in bad faith, to divert Internet traffic away from La Russa's website and make a profit from the injury to La Russa's mark.
 On June 26, 2009, La Russa filed a notice of voluntary dismissal after the parties settled the case.